nuhgooyin/net-nurture/README.md

 ### APIs
 - **Gmail API**: For fetching and managing email threads
+- **Gmail Webhooks**: For updating dashboard on new emails sent and received.

 ### Version Control
 - **Git**: Distributed version control system